 When Runway 18/36 is in operation, the Airport's capacity drops from a three-parallel runway to a single runway airport.
 As Table 4-13 previously depicted, the Airport's hourly capacity drops from 353 to 121 operations per hour during VFR conditions from Scenario 1 (three parallel runways) to Scenario 3 (single runway), respectively and from 118 to 60 operations per hour during IFR conditions from Scenario 2 to Scenario 4, respectively.
 As such, the Airport's Annual Service Volume (ASV) would increase if Runway 18/36 was decommissioned.
-As such, to increase capacity, Development Alternative 1 proposes that Runway 18/36 be decommissioned and converted into a TDG 5, ADG V taxiway.
+In addition, as discussed in the Facility Requirements chapter, the existing airspace congestion between SFB, ORL, and MCO is compounded by approaches and departures on Runway 18/36.
+To increase capacity and reduce airspace congestion, Development Alternative 1 proposes that Runway 18/36 be decommissioned and converted into a TDG 5, ADG V taxiway.
 That taxiway would be 75 feet wide and be equipped with the required 30-foot-wide paved shoulders on each side.
 The existing Runway 18/36 pavement, including shoulders, is 200 feet wide, therefore it is required to remove 32.5 feet of pavement from each side to achieve the standard taxiway and shoulder pavement width.
+This proposed north/south taxiway will provide an additional taxi route parallel to existing Taxiway R for aircraft to taxi between the central and southern portion of the Airport.
+The proposed enhancement of Runway 9R/27L will cause a significant increase of aircraft operating on the southern parallel runway.
+This enhancement in conjunction with existing and proposed aeronautical development requires adequate taxiway will allow for the efficient flow of aircraft from the southern portion of the Airport to the central/northern portions of the Airport, and vice versa.

 This proposed runway to taxiway conversion would allow for the removal of all instances of intersecting runways at the Airport, therefore enhancing safety and capacity.
-In addition, decommissioning Runway 18/36 and converting it to a taxiway would substantially regain developmental airport property currently confined by the runway's multiple RPZ and Runway Visibility Zone (RVZ) surfaces.
+In addition, a by-product of decommissioning Runway 18/36 and converting it to a taxiway would substantially regain developmental airport property currently confined by the runway's multiple RPZ and Runway Visibility Zone (RVZ) surfaces.
 Developable areas to the north, south, and east of existing Runway 18/36 could be opened to aeronautical and non-aeronautical development.
 This change would also be necessary to ultimately extend the Airport's passenger terminal facilities linearly to the east.

-The portion of Runway 18/36 pavement south of the proposed Runway 9R/27L extension is proposed to be removed, except for necessary pavement for Taxiway S. This pavement removal would allow for proposed aeronautical development south of Taxiway S.
+The portion of Runway 18/36 pavement south of the proposed Runway 9R/27L extension is proposed to be removed, except for necessary pavement for existing Taxiway S. This pavement removal would allow for proposed aeronautical development south of Taxiway S.

 The proposed TDG 5, ADG V taxiway would begin at the northern edge of the Runway 9R/27L extension where the runway extension intersects with the existing Runway 18/36 pavement.
-This taxiway will then continue north along the existing runway pavement, crossing Runway 9C/27C and Runway 9L/27R, connecting into the proposed Taxiway A extension.
+This taxiway will then continue north along the existing runway pavement, crossing Runway 9C/27C and Runway 9L/27R, and connecting into the proposed Taxiway A extension.
 The remaining existing Runway 18/36 pavement north of the proposed Taxiway A extension is planned for removal to reclaim this portion of property.